amin-memarian/amin-memarian/README.md

 Below you'll find the tech stacks I work with, and in the repositories section,
 you can check out some of my personal projects.

-> "Life is like coding, a journey through trial and error.
-> with every step, we grow, make fewer mistakes, and become better than before,
-> until we reach a stable version of who we are —forever."
-> <sub>— *Amin Memarian*</sub>

 ## 🧰 Stacks

 [![Laravel](https://img.shields.io/badge/Laravel-FF2D20?style=for-the-badge&logo=laravel&logoColor=white)](https://laravel.com)